gangadharjannu/gangadharjannu.github.io/content/blog/ckad-certification-experience/index.md

 description: "Recently I become CKAD certified and would like to share my experience"
 ---

-Recently I become CKAD certified and would like to share my experience
+I recently became CKAD certified and would like to share my motivation to take the exam, preparation and exam experience.

 ## Sections